Training the young horse to jump

 Jumps 3a and 4a

-Next, you set up this related distance on a curve.
-It’s an oxer to a vertical and it walks the standard 24 paces for five strides.
+Set up a related distance on a curve with an oxer to a vertical, spaced 24 paces apart for five strides.

 Jumps 3b and 4b